ToolJet/ToolJet/docs/docs/app-builder/query-panel.md

 ### Query Name

-The query name is prominently displayed at the top of the query panel.
+Apart from the query editor, the query name is displayed at the top of the query panel.
 Click on it to make edits and customize the query name as needed.

 <div style={{textAlign: 'center'}}>
     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/v2-beta/app-builder/querypanel/newui3/queryrename.gif" alt="Query Editor" />